Livno: WWII

+When the German and Italian Zones of Influence were revised on 24 June 1942, Livno fell in Zone II, administered civilly by Croatia but militarily by Italy.

+Croatian writer Ivan Goran Kovačić joined the Partisans in Croata, writing his epic poem "Jama" ("The Pit") during his time with the resistance.
+He finished it in Livno.
+When Croatian Ustaše forces drove the partisans out of Livno in October 1942.

 After the end of World War II, Livno was a part of Socialist Republic of Bosnia and Herzegovina in Yugoslavia.
-After its collapse in 1991 and during the Bosnian War, it was under control of Croat Republic of Herzeg-Bosnia.
+After its collapse in 1991 and during the Bosnian War, it was under the control of Croat Republic of Herzeg-Bosnia.

+Recent

 The Washington Agreement saw to the end of Herzeg-Bosnia, and Livno became a part of the Federation of Bosnia and Herzegovina.